Aptean introduces AI platform and AI agents for Business Central On-Premises Customers

 ALPHARETTA, Ga., April 20, 2026 (GLOBE NEWSWIRE) -- Aptean today announced the exclusive preview of its AI platform, AppCentral, and AI Agents for Microsoft Dynamics 365 Business Central on-premises customers.
 Previewing at Directions North America, the solution brings the power of AI to organizations that have not yet migrated to the cloud.
 Aptean's partner network gets a fully packaged, ready-to-sell platform - complete with 10 AI agents - that delivers AI to every customer they serve, driving value and a new revenue opportunity for themselves.

-Partners get their first opportunity to see AppCentral and the AI agents in action at Directions North America, April 27–29 in Orlando.
+Partners get their first opportunity to see AppCentral and the AI agents in action at Booth S9, Directions ASIA 2026 - 13-15 May, Ho Chi Minh City, Vietnam.

 A New Market for Business Central Partners